MagomedovArthur/MagomedovArthur/README.md

-I'm Arthur Magomedov - Java Developer.
+Hi!
+My name is Arthur and I'm a Java Software Developer.